Gabriele007xx/Gabriele007xx/README.md

 - 👋 Hi, I’m @Gabriele007xx
 - 👀 I’m interested in general computer science
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and web development
 - 💞️ I’m looking to collaborate on everything
-- 📫 How to reach me: find me!
+- 📫 How to reach me: gabrol70@gmail.com!

 <!---
 Gabriele007xx/Gabriele007xx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.